 Some NGOs and other commentators criticized the priority needs assessment as merely a delay tactic used by developed country Members to further postpone honouring their promises for assistance.
-These critics also claimed that the priority needs assessment would force LDCs to spend already scarce resources on collecting data and information regarding the status of their implementation of TRIPS.26 Most WTO Members, however, considered the priority needs assessment process as an invaluable exercise that fulfils a number of purposes.
+These critics also claimed that the priority needs assessment would force LDCs to spend already scarce resources on collecting data and information regarding the status of their implementation of the TRIPS Agreement.
+Most WTO Members, however, considered the priority needs assessment process as an invaluable exercise that fulfils a number of purposes.
 For instance, the priority needs assessment allows LDCs to table concrete and specific demands which could create the political momentum needed to mobilize potential donors as well all national stakeholders in the beneficiary country.
 Correspondingly, the priority needs assessment also provides potential donors with the necessary information to clearly identify what support the individual LDC actually requests and to tailor its donor programmes better to meet the needs of the requesting country.
-Moreover, for many LDCs, such a stocktaking exercise provides a unique opportunity to create awareness and consensus among a variety of internal institutions and stakeholders, which is a necessary precursor to developing and implementing a national innovation and IP policy.
-Likewise, a successfully completed priority needs assessment is a strong signalling device as it demonstrates a national commitment towards IP reform, which could be seen by some as being essential for LDCs to attract technical and financial assistance.
-Moreover, the priority needs assessments provide potential donors with an insight into the socio-economic context and the institutional dynamics of TRIPS implementation in the potential beneficiary country, again allowing for more targeted and tailored technical and financial assistance.
+Moreover, for many LDCs, such a stocktaking exercise provides a unique opportunity to create awareness and consensus among a variety of